TomHarrop/atol-qc-annotation/README.md

   from ete4 import NCBITaxa
   ncbi=NCBITaxa()
   ```
-  This places the `taxa.sqlite` file in a hard-coded location
+  This places the `taxa.sqlite` file in a default location
   (`~/.local/share/ete/` on Ubuntu).
 Move it from there to your shared data
   location.